dantebarbieri/csce441/README.md

 It also has a live website: https://pulchroxloom.github.io/csce441-opengl-tutorial/

 ## Assignments

+All of the below repositories are private.
+It would be Academic Dishonesty were I to publish them.

 1. [Assignment 1 - Paint Application](https://github.com/pulchroxloom/csce441-assignment-01)
 2. [Assignment 2 - 3D Transformations](https://github.com/pulchroxloom/csce441-assignment-02)
 3. [Assignment 3 - Rasterization](https://github.com/pulchroxloom/csce441-assignment-03)